Oumayma-EL/gauss_binomial_statdist/README.md

 There's The Gaussian sub Module, and the Binomial sub Module as well.
 ## Features:
 With The package , you can :
-* Read from the dataset.
+* Read from the dataset in in text formats.
 * calculate the mean for the Gaussian distribution, and the Binomial distribution as well.
 * calculate the standard deviation .
 * Plot the histogram of the data.